yintrigue/portfolio-ds/README.md

 # Data Science Portfolio by Ying Chen

-I love cats I love photography, and I love data.
+I love data, I love photography, and I love cats.
 This portfolio is a compilation of select projects I have worked on in the field of data science.

 ## Table of Contents